 Ethnic Studies Minor

-The minor in ethnic studies enhances employment opportunities in such professions as:
+The minor enhances employment opportunities in professional areas such as:

-The ethnic studies curriculum is interdisciplinary because the study of ethnic groups cannot be confined to one discipline or perspective.
-Different perspectives through different disciplines add to greater human understanding.
+The program is interdisciplinary because the topic cannot be confined to one discipline or perspective.

 The Ethnic Studies Minor requires a minimum of 18 credits.
 You must complete three core courses and choose from a list of approved electives in a variety of disciplines.
 The undergraduate catalog details specific course requirements.

 Information about declaring a minor is available through the Office of the Registrar.

 An Ethnic Studies Certificate is also available and requires 12 credits to complete.